 It is, therefore, a very popular monument where the capacity is limited due to security and conservation reasons.
-So to ensure access to the Nasrid fortress on the date and time you want, I recommend that you book your entries to the Alhambra: as far in advance as possible, as soon as you book your flight or your hotel.
+So to ensure access to the Nasrid fortress on the date and time you want, I recommend that you book your tickets to the Alhambra as far in advance as possible, as soon as you book your flight or your hotel.

 This is the first piece of advice I would give you when it comes to getting to know it, especially if you are traveling with your family to the city.
-If you buy your Alhambra tickets online and in advance, besides being able to compare types of tickets and rates, you will avoid long lines with the children at the ticket office to get them.
-Something primordial so they don't get tired before even starting the visit.
+If you buy your tickets to the Alhambra online and in advance, in addition to being able to compare types of tickets and rates, you will avoid long lines with children at the ticket office to get them.
+Something essential so that they do not get tired before even starting the visit.

 2. How are the children's tickets to the Alhambra?

-The visit to the Alhambra in Granada is paid and to enter you need to buy a ticket.
-However, children can get them at a lower price than adults, something that allows families to save a little bit on vacations which never hurts.
+The visit to the Alhambra in Granada is paid and to access it is necessary to purchase a ticket.
+However, children can get them at a lower price than adults, something that allows families to save a little on vacation that never hurts.

-Sometimes parents prefer to do the cultural visits at their own pace because they feel that they will be more comfortable if at some point an emergency arises to go to the bathroom or if you have to take a break to eat or play, especially when the children are still young.
+Sometimes parents prefer to do the cultural visits at their own pace because they feel that they will be more comfortable if at some point there is an emergency to go to the bathroom or if there is a need to take a break to eat or play, especially when the children are still young.

-If this is your case, you can try to get a general tickets without guided tour at the ticket office for the same day of the visit and benefit from a discount or free tickets for children depending on their age.
+If this is your case, you can try to get general admission tickets without a guided tour at the ticket office for the same day of the visit and benefit from a discount or free tickets for children depending on their age.

-Each day the capacity is limited and long lines form at the ticket office to try to get tickets.
-If you don't mind the risk of queuing up and not getting tickets for the same day, I recommend you take a look at the conditions: to try your luck and take advantage of the reduced price on children's tickets at the box office.
+Each day the capacity is limited and there are long lines at the ticket office to try to get tickets.
+If you don't mind the risk of queuing up and not getting tickets for the same day, I recommend that you take a look at the conditions to try your luck and take advantage of the reduced price on children's tickets at the box office.

-Of course, you will have to bring a identity document where you can verify the age of the children in the access to the Alhambra.
+Of course, you will have to bring an identity document where you can verify the age of the children at the entrance to the Alhambra.

-However, if the children are older and you think they can have fun doing a guided visit to the Alhambra:, I recommend this option without a doubt.
-Not only will you enjoy the beautiful views of the Andalusian palatine city, its gardens and fountains, but you will hear some very curious legends and learn very interesting things in a fun way.
+However, if the children are older and you think they can have fun doing a guided tour of the Alhambra, I recommend this option without a doubt.
+Not only will they enjoy the beautiful views of the Andalusian palace city, its gardens and fountains, but they will also hear some very curious legends and learn very interesting things in a fun way.

-If you want to book your places in one of these tours that go around the Nasrid fortress, in Hellotickets: you can find tickets or guided tours to the Alhambra where the price of the children's ticket is also somewhat lower than that of adults.
-So you can save without having to get tickets at the last minute once you're in Granada!
+If you want to book your places in one of these tours that go around the Nasrid fortress, in Hellotickets you can find tickets or guided tours to the Alhambra where the price of the children's ticket is also somewhat lower than that of adults, so you can save money without having to get tickets at the last minute once you are in Granada!

-When visiting the Alhambra with children, it is a good idea to first prepare the visit with them so that they know something about what they are going to see and can let their imagination run wild once they are inside.
+When visiting the Alhambra with children, it is advisable to prepare the visit with them beforehand so that they know something about what they are going to see and can let their imagination run wild once they are inside.